-You got that right, they essentially wrote the denial letter.
+The nurse practitioner essentially wrote the denial letter.
 In other words, what the claims reviewer did was they took the nurse practitioner’s content from their medical report, they copy and paste it into the denial letter and changed little things.
-Like for an employee, you’ll often see the two letters, capital EE for employee.
+For an employee, you’ll often see the two letters “EE” as shorthand for employee.
 Or sometimes you’ll see a date like August 19th, 2019, it’ll be 8/19/19.
-What they’ll do is they’ll change stupid stuff like they’ll put a 08/19/2019 instead of just leaving it to be a straight 19.
+What they’ll do is they’ll change minor things like they’ll put a 08/19/2019 instead of just leaving it to be a straight 19.
 And they’ll take employees and they’ll say, “You,” or “You were,” or “You are.”
 They’ll change from present tense to past tense, they’ll change it around to make it sound prettier and make it sound like they drafted it but they really didn’t draft it.

-I was shocked when I was preparing this appeal because we got this claim file and in what we found was that after two appeals, two times, this happened with two different claims reviewers, all they did was take a nurse practitioner and one took a nurse disability consultant.
-Again, who’s employed by the insurance company that is deciding whether or not to give you benefits, they took that nurse disability consultant’s report and they literally copied and pasted it with a few minor changes here and there and that became their decision.
+I was shocked when I was preparing this appeal.
+When we got this claim file, we found that after two appeals, all they did was copy and paste.
+They plagiarized a nurse practitioner and one took a nurse disability consultant.
+Again, these people were employed by the insurance company.
+That insurance company is deciding whether or not to give you benefits.

 Always Keep This Major Aspect in Mind

-Now, remember, every time the insurance company is reviewing your claim for whether to grant or deny your benefits, they have a fiduciary duty to act in your favor.
-They have a fiduciary duty to review all of the evidence, they have a fiduciary duty to make sure that everything that they do is to benefit you.
-Now, that doesn’t mean that they have to grant your benefits but it does mean that they have to have an eye towards your best interests.
-So one of the things that they need to do is they need to tell you who was reviewing their claim file, who is writing this analysis.
-They have a duty to provide you a full and fair review of your long-term disability claim and if they don’t do that, then they have violated ERISA, the Employer Retirement Income Security Act, and that’s where I come in.
+Every time the insurance company reviews your claim for benefits, they have a fiduciary duty.
+They have a fiduciary duty to review all of the evidence.
+They have a fiduciary duty to make sure that everything that they do is to benefit you.
+Now, that doesn’t mean that they have to award your benefits.
+But it does mean that they have to have an eye towards your best interests.
+So one of the things that they need to do is they need to tell you who was reviewing their claim file.
+Who is responsible for the decision?
+They have a duty to provide you a full and fair review of your long-term disability claim.
+If they don’t do that, then they have violated ERISA, the Employer Retirement Income Security Act.
+That’s where I come in.